Current as of December 7, 2018

 480th Intelligence, Surveillance and Reconnaissance Wing

-The 480th Intelligence, Surveillance and Reconnaissance Wing (480 ISRW), headquartered at Joint Base Langley-Eustis, Virginia, is the Air Force leader in globally-networked ISR operations.
-The wing's comprehensive ISR missions include lead wing designation for the AF Distributed Common Ground System (DCGS), as well as national cryptologic, information technology, cyber ISR, tactical analysis, Combined Forces Air Component Commander (CFACC) support, and national-to-tactical signals intelligence (SIGINT) integration.
-The wing has a global presence, and spans the full spectrum of ISR operations from humanitarian assistance to major theater conflict - integrating with federated mission partners to provide timely, relevant intelligence that is regionally aligned in support of Major Command/Combatant Command theater operations.
-Activated June 21, 1943 as the 480th Antisubmarine Group, after several redesignations, it later became the 480 ISRW.
+The 480th Intelligence, Surveillance and Reconnaissance Wing, headquartered at Joint Base Langley-Eustis, Virginia, is the Air Force leader in globally networked ISR operations.
+The wing's comprehensive ISR missions include lead wing designation for the Air Force Distributed Common Ground System (DCGS), as well as national cryptologic, information technology, cyber ISR, tactical analysis, Combined Forces Air Component Commander support and national-to-tactical signals intelligence (SIGINT) integration.
+Assigned around the globe, the wing’s more than 6,000 Airmen execute missions spanning the full spectrum of ISR operations; from humanitarian assistance to major theater conflict, integrating with federated mission partners to provide timely, relevant intelligence that is regionally aligned in support of major command and combatant command theater operations.
+Activated June 21, 1943, as the 480th Antisubmarine Group, it became the 480th ISRW after several re-designations.